WBJisMyName/READMETest/README.md

 Usage
 -------------------------
-Add code into corresponding file.
+Update the files in [folder!](https://github.com/WBJisMyName/READMETest/tree/main/mmc-utils-old) to the corresponding file.

 Command Execution
 -------------------------